betterdoc-org/general-gem-betterdoc-containerservice/README.md

 ### Helpers

-#### Link generation
+#### URL and link generation

-When the content of the container service is rendered inside a Stack (composed by Stacker) the following helper funtionality is available to create a link to another Stack with the same Stacker instance.
+When the content of the container service is rendered inside a Stack (composed by Stacker) the following helper functionality is available to create a link to another Stack with the same Stacker instance.

 Let's take an example: